CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 for the format I used this cheatsheet as inspiration (scroll down): https://zerotomastery.io/cheatsheets/python-cheat-sheet/

 # work in progress
-it includes the 00_tensorflow_fundamentals sheet
+it includes the cheat sheet for the notebooks below:
+00_tensorflow_fundamentals sheet
+01_neural_network_regression_in_tensorflow

 ## Contents
 ### Useful libraries, modules